chrisdone/website/posts/projects.markdown

-    in production and we were breaking its APIs too often, and I blocked Adam's `master` push access to the repo to give me some breathing room to slow things down, but this was obviously the wrong move.
+    in production and we were breaking its APIs too often, and I blocked Adam's `master` push access to the repo to give me some breathing room to slow things down, but this was obviously the wrong move, and not how you should treat early collaborators.
 That was my first experience managing a project, so I cut my younger self some slack.
 However, he was very gracious about it in the moment.

 [^2]: See a complete history [here.](https://chrisdone.com/posts/clientside-programming-haskell/)